-In this section, the applied method is described.
-In Section 3.1, the mathematical formulation of the proposed optimization model is described in detail.
-Then, in Section 3.2, two different scenarios are defined.
-They are based on the scenarios proposed by the International Energy Agency (IEA) [58] and BP [59].
-Subsequently, the description of different cases is given in Section 3.3.
-The cases extend the scenarios in a way that they consider the effects of different political tensions on the modeling input
+This section describes the method applied in this study.
+Section 3.1 discusses in detail the mathematical formulation of the proposed optimization model.
+Section 3.2 defines the two different scenarios.
+These scenarios are based on those proposed by the International Energy Agency (IEA) [58] and BP [59].
+Subsequently, Section 3.3. describes the different cases.
+The cases extend the scenarios in a manner that they consider the effects of different political tensions on the modeling input